 - 3.1.
 This coordinator should be tasked with oversight of and responsibility for all legally-required programming under Title IX, the Clery Act, and California law.

 - Fiscal Component: Yes

 - Project Leader: OPHD Prevention

 - Stakeholder Offices: OPHD

 - Anticipated Project Completion: Completed

 - Status: Completed

-- Notes/Solutions: Position developed, and the position is currently being recruited for with hopes to refill the role by Spring 2025.
+Notes/Solutions: The Title Position developed, and the new Coordinator is beginning on July 1, 2025.